derpyuwu/my-lame-react-garbage/README.md

                          - no, no - - the privilege to go forth and rescue the lovely Princess Fiona from the fiery keep of the dragon.
-If for any reason the winner is unsuccessful, the first runner-up will take his place and so on and so forth.
+If for any reason the winner is UnSuccessful, the first runner-up will take his place and so on and so forth.
 Some of you may die, but it's a sacrifice I am willing